Information for faculty mentors

 As a mentor we ask that you provide a positive and fulfilling research experience for the student(s) working in your research group.
 The student should be engaged in a meaningful project and have data to collect that will address their research question.

-If you would like to become a faculty mentor for the 2020 program please fill out the following Google Form.
 Each mentor has a webpage that contains their contact information, research group info, and a description of the research project(s) that a student intern might become involved in.
-Edit your existing laboratory page, or create a new page (new mentors) using the Google Form linked above.

 Student time commitment